Upcoming Pilgrimages / Our Lady of Angels Roman Catholic Church

 Flight Information

-The group flies Air France / KLM from Washington Dulles (IAD).
+The group flies KLM outbound and Air France returning, from Washington Dulles (IAD).
 Airfare ($1,112 per person) is included; if you arrange your own flights, this amount is deducted from your invoice.

 Outbound: March 30, KLM 652 IAD→AMS at 5:40 PM, then KLM 1313 AMS→WAW at 9:55 AM, arriving Warsaw 11:40 AM March 31.